samato88/VBATransform035/README.md

 ## Steps to Use the Macro

 ### 1. Open the Excel Workbook
-Ensure your workbook contains a column labeled **`035 field`** in the first row.
-This should be there be default with exports from the BIG CAT
+Exports from the BIG CAT contain a column labeled **`035 field`** in the first row.
+Do NOT change this label as it is used to identify which column may contain an OCN.

 ### 2. Open the VBA Editor
 1. Press `Alt + F11` to open the Visual Basic for Applications (VBA) editor.
 (Also available under Tools / Macro / Visual Basic Editor)
 2. In the VBA editor, go to **Insert > Module**.

 ### 3. Paste the Macro Code
-1. Copy the entire macro code provided.
+1. Copy the entire [macro code](https://github.com/samato88/VBATransform035/blob/main/Transform035Field.bas) provided.
 2. Paste the code into the module window.

 ### 4. Save the Workbook